(c) 2024 PillSync.com

 Dosage Modifications for Neurologic Toxicity, including ICANS

 Management recommendations for neurologic toxicity, including ICANS, is summarized in Table 5.
-At the first sign of neurologic toxicity, including ICANS, withhold LUNSUMIO and consider neurology evaluation.
+At the first sign of neurologic toxicity, including ICANS, consider neurology evaluation and withholding of LUNSUMIO based on the type and severity of neurotoxicity.
 Rule out other causes of neurologic symptoms.
 Provide supportive therapy, which may include intensive care.

 Table 5.
 Recommendations for Management of Neurologic Toxicity (including ICANS)